MislavJaksic/Knowledge-Repository/Technology/DevOps/Observability/Monitoring/Prometheus/README.md

 ## [Prometheus](https://prometheus.io/)

-Prometheus is a monitoring and alerting toolkit.
+Prometheus is a monitoring, alerting toolkit and time series database.
 Prometheus:
 * scrapes targets for metrics
 * stores metrics in a time series database